lokraszewski/hdlco/readme.md

-# HDLC High-Level Data Link Control Open
+# HDLC High-Level Data Link Control
 This small library provides the means to create and serilize HDLC frames in the non-extended mode.

 ## Frame Structure